 Probate Q&A Series

-How Can I Challenge the Validity of an Illegitimate Heir’s Estate Claim?
+How Can I Challenge the Validity of an Heir’s Estate Claim?

 1. Detailed Answer

-Under North Carolina law, an “illegitimate” child generally cannot inherit from a parent’s estate unless the child meets strict statutory criteria.
+Under North Carolina law, a child born out of wedlock may inherit from a parent’s estate only in circumstances provided by statute.
 N.C.
-Gen. Stat. §31-10 defines who qualifies as an heir.
+Gen. Stat. §29-19 governs inheritance by and from illegitimate children.
 When someone files a claim as an heir but fails to meet these requirements, you can challenge that claim through the probate court.

 Understand the Statutory Standards